 Overview of the New Jersey's First-Ever SSC

 New Jersey's first-ever SSC is located inside of Halsey Academy (one of the seven EPS high schools).
 Since the statewide closure of schools in March 2020, the SSC’s work now continues virtually.
-The now-virtual SSC is open to all Halsey Academy students during the school day and open to high school students across the state, including EPS students, after school.
+The now-virtual SSC is open to all EPS students during school and open to high school students across the state, including EPS students, after school.
 And the SSC model of putting youth at the center of the college process has generated powerful results.
-In its first four months:
+Since the SSC opened in September 2019:

-- 85% of Halsey Academy seniors have applied and been accepted to college, a 30% increase.
+- 93% of Halsey seniors have applied and been accepted to college, a 30% increase.

 COLLEGE AMBASSADOR PROFILE:

 Adrian is a high school senior at Elizabeth High School.
 He is one of 10 high school students who helps operate the SSC.
 Adrian has attended all 7 of Elizabeth's high school Back to School nights, distributing flyers, talking with parents, and booking appointments with students.
 In the last three months alone, Adrian has met with more than 140 high school seniors from throughout the City and supported them complete their college or financial aid application.

 Support our work at the Student Success Center today!
 Click to donate.